dy/piezo/docs/r&d.md

   ~ not sure it's good idea to designate such meaning to capitalization ~ `1Ms` is super-unlikely, for bytes can use `1mb` - it's never millibyte
 + `#@$_` alleviate case-insensitivity
+- Strings don't allow code to be case-change robust.
+  * we either discard strings or make it (half) case-sensitive

 0.5 Capfirst-sensitive, (`Abc` == `ABc`) != (`aBC` == `abc`)